chronosphereio/calyptia-fluent-bit-config-parser/README.md

 fluent-bit configuration parser will allow you to validate some aspects of fluent-bit configuration.

-for more information about fluent-bit configuration you can go . [here](https://docs.fluentbit.io/manual/administration/configuring-fluent-bit/configuration-file).
+for more information about fluent-bit configuration you can visit [fluent-bit website](https://docs.fluentbit.io/manual/administration/configuring-fluent-bit/configuration-file).

 ### How to import